It’s a new tax year!

 How tax is calculated?

 Income tax in Australia is calculated based on your income.
 Assessable income includes the income from your primary employment as well as income derived from other sources such as rental property or a side hustle.
-Certain Covid-19 payments are excluded from tax – see below.

 A great tool to use is the tax calculator hosted by The ATO.
 This calculator helps you to calculate the tax you owe on your taxable income for the full income year.
-It can be used for the 2013–14 to 2020–21 income years.

 Tax brackets Australia?